Saithan: Plot

-The film opens with Dinesh (Vijay Antony) and his boss (Y. G. Mahendra) visiting a psychiatrist.
-Here, Dinesh tells the doctor that he had been listening to a voice for a few days, and it has been troubling him.
-Upon questioning the source of the voice, Dinesh tells that the voice sounds like that of God, if he were present really.
+Dinesh (Vijay Antony) and his boss (Y. G. Mahendra) visiting a psychiatrist.
+Dinesh tells the doctor that he had been listening to a voice for a few days, and it has been troubling him. the voice sounds like that of God.
 The doctor asks Dinesh to come along with him for a personal treatment where Dinesh tells him that he had killed his friend Ravi.
-The doctor asks Dinesh to relax and hypnotises him in his sleep, where he asks him various questions.
-It is revealed that a clever Dinesh had been recently married to a beautiful orphan Aishwarya (Arundhati Nair), who had contacted him through a matrimonial site.
-After their return from their Honeymoon trip, Dinesh starts hallucinating and listening to voices in his head.
-Also, his best friend Ravi, who comes to help him, gets killed in a car accident due to Dinesh.
-Dinesh catches the bus and goes to a slum area in a prostitute's place who is also named Jayalakshmi.
+The doctor asks Dinesh to relax and hypnotises him in his sleep.

+It is revealed that Dinesh had been recently married to an orphan Aishwarya (Arundhati Nair), who had contacted him through a matrimonial site.
+After their return from their honeymoon trip, Dinesh starts hallucinating and listening to voices in his head.
+His best friend Ravi, who comes to help him, gets killed in a car accident due to Dinesh.
+Dinesh catches the bus and goes a prostitute's place, named Jayalakshmi.
 Dinesh tries to kill the prostitute as voices had told him to do so.
 But, she runs away, and people catch him.

-The Psychiatrist hypnotises Dinesh and sends him back to when he was ten years old.
-The voice in Dinesh's head keeps telling him to die, and Dinesh sees miserable things on TV screens, computer screens and distorted bruised faces near the windows.
+The psychiatrist hypnotises Dinesh and sends him back to when he was ten years old.
+The voice in Dinesh's head keeps telling him to die, and Dinesh sees miserable things around him.
 After the treatment, the doctor tells Dinesh not to wander off alone and tells his boss that Dinesh has got disturbed memories of his past life.